 The concept of coaching is simple; a conversation between a coach and student that reviews previous performance and recommends tactics to improve future results.

-During the lockdown I started following an Australian golf coach, living in the Far East, coaching students all around the world.
+I started following an Australian golf coach living in the Far East during the lockdown, coaching students worldwide.